 - Voluntary Sector: The Borough commissions a number of voluntary sector organisations to support prevention and early intervention including befriending and support for carers to help reduce social isolation.
-This sis currently being reviewed in light of the COVID pandemic to understand how needs have changed. - Redbridge Social Prescribing: The Borough and CCG commission a social prescribing service which reaches 42 GP surgeries, the service supports people with low level mental health problems, type 2 diabetes or who were socially isolated with a Health and Wellbeing buddy. - Day Opportunities: These services, provided both directly by the Borough, and by external agencies promote independence, improve quality of life, and support individuals to socialise and play an active part in their community and provide vital breaks and support for carers of those with LD & MH disabilities.
+Work to look at future models are being undertaken to understand how needs have changed and can provide an improved more appropriate numbers of services. - Redbridge Social Prescribing: The Borough and NEL ICB commission a social prescribing service which reaches 42 GP surgeries, the service supports people with low level mental health problems, type 2 diabetes or who were socially isolated with a Health and Wellbeing buddy. - Day Opportunities: These services, provided both directly by the Borough, and by external agencies promote independence, improve quality of life, and support individuals to socialise and play an active part in their community and provide vital breaks and support for carers of those with LD & MH disabilities.
+A key feature of developing services going forward is to build in a progression throughout all stages from transition level onwards, to help reduce reliance on (where possible) on high-need care services and promote better life skills for services users and carers.